 Target Prices

-The consensus target prices for the selected companies reflect optimistic projections from analysts.
+The current consensus target prices for Intel Corporation (INTC) and Analog Devices, Inc. (ADI) reflect optimistic forecasts from analysts.

 | Company | Target High | Target Low | Consensus |